Lewis and Harris

-Etymology
+Name

-The island does not have a one-word name in either English or Scottish Gaelic, and is referred to as "Lewis and Harris", "Lewis with Harris", "Harris with Lewis" etc. Rarely used is the collective name of "the Long Island" (an t-Eilean Fada), although that epithet is sometimes applied to the entire archipelago of the Outer Hebrides, including the Uist group of islands and Barra.
+The island does not have a one-word name in either English or Scottish Gaelic, and is referred to as "Lewis and Harris", "Harris and Lewis", "Lewis with Harris", "Harris with Lewis" etc. Rarely used is the collective name of "the Long Island" (an t-Eilean Fada), although that epithet is sometimes applied to the entire archipelago of the Outer Hebrides, including the Uist group of islands and Barra.

-Geography

 Lewis–Harris boundary

-The boundary between Lewis and Harris runs for about 6 mi, where the island narrows between Loch Resort (Loch Reasort, opposite Scarp) on the west and Loch Seaforth (Loch Shìophoirt) on the east This is north of the more obvious isthmus at Tarbert, which separates North Harris from South Harris.
+The boundary between Lewis and Harris runs for about 6 mi, where the island narrows between Loch Resort (Loch Reasort, opposite Scarp) on the west and Loch Seaforth (Loch Shìophoirt) on the east This is north of the more obvious isthmus at Tarbert, which looks as though it should separate North Harris from South Harris but the North Harris Estate extends much further south.
 Until 1975, Lewis belonged to the county of Ross and Cromarty and Harris to Inverness-shire.
 In practical terms, the dividing line is more clear-cut, according to National Geographic.
 "In a sense, the boundary line runs from Loch Resort in the west to Loch Seaforth in the east.
 The road between the two dips down past the shoulder of Clisham ... until the A859 hits the coast".

 The entire island group is now administered by Comhairle nan Eilean Siar, the Western Isles Council.
 The boundary was originally between the lands of Clan MacLeod of Harris and Clan MacLeod of Lewis, the latter selling to Colin Mackenzie, 1st Earl of Seaforth.
 A dispute over 3000 ha between Alexander Hume Macleod and Francis, Lord Seaforth (respective proprietors of Harris and Lewis) led to Court of Session inquiries in 1805 and 1850 and ended with Lord Chief Justice Campbell traversing the boundary on foot.
 As thus determined, it runs southeast from Loch Resort up Clàr Beag to Loch Chleistir, then east along Bealach na h-Uamha to the River Langdale, then northeast through the peaks of Tom Ruisg, Mullach a' Ruisg, and Mullach Bhìogadail, east to Amhuinn a Mhuil, and downstream to where it enters Loch Seaforth at Ath Linne under the A859, the only road connecting Lewis and Harris.
 Seaforth Island was considered part of both Harris and Lewis; for statistical purposes half its area was assigned to each.